vipul2802/o365hq.com/content/services/GDPR Data Discovery Service.md

 #### Step 4 (online) -- Prepare for Search and Discovery

-Recognition of Personal Identifiable Information (PII) in Office 365 data sources relies on automated data classification through recognition of sensitive data types.
+Recognition of Personal Identifiable Information (PII) in Microsoft 365 data sources relies on automated data classification through recognition of sensitive data types.
 The data classification process can be automated in a way that existing data is scanned and labeled automatically, and new data is classified upon creation.

-Office 365 Labels and Advanced Data Governance (ADG) will be used for data classification and labeling.
+Microsoft 365 Labels and Advanced Data Governance (ADG) will be used for data classification and labeling.
 Classification can be done automatically or by enabling the user to apply a label to content manually.
 Once labeled and classified, the data can then be protected by additional means or searched for the presence of specific words or data types.

-#### Step 5 (online) -- Search and Discovery in Office 365
+#### Step 5 (online) -- Search and Discovery in Microsoft 365

-We will use the Content Search feature in the Office 365 Security & Compliance Center to create the inventory.
-Content Search allows you to search all content locations in your Office 365 organization.
-This includes all mailboxes (including inactive mailboxes, and the mailboxes for all Office 365 Groups and Microsoft Teams), all SharePoint and OneDrive for Business sites (which includes the sites for all Office 365 groups and Microsoft Teams), and all public folders.
+We will use the Content Search feature in the Microsoft 365 Security & Compliance Center to create the inventory.
+Content Search allows you to search all content locations in your Microsoft 365 organization.
+This includes all mailboxes (including inactive mailboxes, and the mailboxes for all Microsoft 365 Groups and Microsoft Teams), all SharePoint and OneDrive for Business sites (which includes the sites for all Microsoft 365 groups and Microsoft Teams), and all public folders.

 ### Results